uzbl/uzbl/UPGRADING.md

 The `insert_bookmark.sh` script now removes duplicate entries.

+The `follow.sh` script now allows for copying links to the primary selection, secondary selection, or clipboard through use of `primary`, `secondary`, or `clipboard`.
+The `primary` choice was previously known as `clipboard`.
+The default behavior is now to copy to the actual clipboard, not the primary selection.

 ## COMMANDS

 For 1.0, the commands in uzbl have been cleaned up.
 Some commands have